Nippotica/algotechniqweb/_posts/2026-01-28-when-precision-fails.md

 Intel's mistake was more than just a bug.
 It was treating correctness as optional until a math professor (and the IBM reaction) forced its hand.
 NVIDIA, in contrast, gives you performance knobs and says: "Use at your own risk."

-In both cases, the lesson is the same: **never assume your hardware gets math right just because it's fast**.
+In both cases, the lesson is the same:

+> **Never assume your hardware gets math right just because it's fast**.

 If you're working on simulations, scientific models, or financial calculations, disable fast math, validate results, and understand your precision formats.
 Because sometimes, a tiny number—missed, flushed, or silently approximated—can be the thing that breaks everything.